Easy Watermelon Popsicle Recipe (GF, Dairy Free, Top 8 Free)

 Different Watermelon Varieties

 Depending on where you live, you’ll have access to specialty varieties.
-In our area, each year we see about 8 different options.
+In my area, each year I see about 8 different options.
 Each variety will bring something different to the table.
-We like the traditional seedless baby watermelon, as well as yellow-fleshed watermelon.
+I like the traditional seedless baby watermelon, as well as yellow-fleshed watermelon.
 Whilst the yellow fleshed watermelon are considerably more expensive, they bring an amazing sweetness to the table.
 I will add though, there are a lot of seeds.

 More About The Zoku Popsicle Maker

 I hesitated for a VERY long time when making this purchase.
 I had read a lot of negative reviews on Amazon, and seen some pretty gnarly photos that gave Zoku a bad rap.
 When a local store had one on sale, I finally decided it was worth trying.
-Plus, by purchasing the smallest unit, we weren’t out too much money if it didn’t work out.
+Plus, by purchasing the smallest unit, I wasn’t out too much money if it didn’t work out.

 Low and behold… It worked!!
-We have yet to experience anything negative with our Zoku, and I’m so please about that.
+I have yet to experience anything negative with the Zoku, and I’m so please about that.
 To use the Zoku popsicle maker, you place the unit in your freezer until solid.
 When it’s new, this can take up to 24 hours.

 Once solid, you pour chilled liquid into your Zoku and have popsicles within minutes.